Stability and Ly$\alpha$ emission of Cold Stream in the Circumgalactic Medium: impact of magnetic fields and thermal conduction: Introduction

-To both understand cold stream's emission signature and evolution, numerous works performed high-resolution simulations considering idealized stream geometry: \citet{Mandelker2016} (linear analysis), \citet{Padnos2018} (2D hydrodynamic (HD) simulations), and \citet{Mandelker2019} (2D and 3D HD simulations) initiated such work with HD simulations and revealed that cold streams could be disrupted by both KHI surface modes and body modes (also called reflective modes).
+To understand both the evolution and the emission signatures from cold streams, numerous works performed high-resolution simulations considering idealized stream geometry: \citet{Mandelker2016} (linear analysis), \citet{Padnos2018} (2D hydrodynamic (HD) simulations), and \citet{Mandelker2019} (2D and 3D HD simulations) initiated such work with HD simulations and revealed that cold streams could be disrupted by both KHI surface modes and body modes (also called reflective modes).
 They concluded that surface modes have the highest growth rate and were the dominant mode that could alter the cold stream evolution. \citet{Aung2019} targeted the impact of self-gravity, which can cause the stream to fragment from gravitational instabilities.
-With 2D and 3D magnetohydrodynamic (MHD) simulations, \citet{bib_MHD_Berlok_2019b} studied the impact of the magnetic field parallel to the stream, and found that it can help the stream to survive KHI if the field strength is strong enough ($B \gtrsim 0.3\text{--}0.8\, \upmu\rm G$). \citet{Vossberg2019} investigated via 2D HD simulations the appearance of over-dense stream regions from the growth of KHI.
-While all latter works mainly investigated the cold stream evolution, \citet{Mandelker2020a} provided valuable insights into the emission signature of cold streams by incorporating radiative cooling into HD simulations, showing that the cooling emission scales with the cooling time as $\propto t_{\rm{cool}}^{-1/4}$.
+With 2D and 3D magnetohydrodynamic (MHD) simulations, \citet{bib_MHD_Berlok_2019b} studied the impact of the magnetic fields parallel to the stream, and found that it can help the stream to survive KHI if the field strength is strong enough ($B \gtrsim 0.3\text{--}0.8\, \upmu\rm G$). \citet{Vossberg2019} investigated via 2D HD simulations the appearance of over-dense stream regions from the growth of KHI.
+While these works all mainly investigated the cold stream evolution, \citet{Mandelker2020a} provided valuable insights into the emission signature of cold streams by incorporating radiative cooling into HD simulations, showing that the cooling emission scales with the cooling time as $\propto t_{\rm{cool}}^{-1/4}$.
 Further analytical considerations \citep{LyblobMandelker2020} demonstrate that the cold streams, with radius $R_{\stream}> 3 \rm \kpc$, exhibit Ly$\alpha$ luminosities exceeding $L_{\rm Ly\alpha} > 10^{42} \rm erg\, s^{-1}$ for halo masses $M_{\rm{h}}>10^{12} \rm M_{\sun}$ at $z\sim 2$.